-- When you eat enough carbohydrates to fulfill the body’s energy needs (which vary every day!), any leftover glucose gets stored in the liver for later use.
-This storage glucose is called glycogen.
-When the body’s carb intake is lower (or during exercise), glycogen can be broken down back to glucose to maintain proper blood sugar levels and provide more energy.
+- When you eat enough carbohydrates to fulfill the body’s energy needs (which vary every day!), the body stores leftover glucose in the liver for later use.
+This stored glucose is called glycogen.
+Glycogen can be broken down to maintain proper blood sugar levels overnight or to provide energy during exercise.

 - Lastly, let’s talk about how carbohydrates promote digestive health.
-One type of complex carbohydrate is called fiber, of which there are two types: soluble and insoluble.
-Soluble fiber - found in oats, legumes, vegetables and fruit - helps us feel full and satisfied, while also stimulating easy, consistent bowel movements.
-Insoluble fiber - found in whole grains and the skins of fruits and vegetables - helps alleviate constipation by adding bulk to the stool.
+One type of complex carbohydrate is fiber.
+There are two types of fiber: soluble and insoluble.
+Soluble fiber, found in oats, legumes, vegetables and fruit, helps us feel full and satisfied, while also stimulating easy, consistent bowel movements.
+Insoluble fiber, found in whole grains and the skins of fruits and vegetables, helps alleviate constipation by adding bulk to the stool.
 Eating both types of fiber helps keep us regular!

 Do you have increased cravings for carbs?
 Don’t avoid them!
-These cravings are likely a result of deprivation and are only going to worsen if you continue to avoid them.
+These cravings are likely a result of deprivation and will only worsen if you continue to avoid them.
 Your brain and your body are telling you what it needs.
 Listen and honor these signals.
 Your body will not steer you wrong.

 We can find carbohydrates in many different food sources, such as fruits, vegetables, grains, and dairy products.
-A combination of these various types of carbohydrates will not only help make sure our satisfaction needs are met, but also help to ensure we’re taking in a balance of vitamins and minerals and fiber necessary for optimal health.
+A combination of these various types of carbohydrates will not only help keep us satisfied, but will also ensure we’re taking in a balance of vitamins, minerals and fiber necessary for optimal health.